Kether180/AI-Agent-MSSQL-DBT/README.md

 - Creates model SQL with proper dbt syntax
 - Generates schema.yml with documentation
 - Adds configuration for materialization
-- Can use Claude to translate complex SQL
+- Can use AI to translate complex SQL

 **Output**: Creates files in dbt project:
 - `models/staging/stg_customers.sql`